currentxchange/purple-explainer/README.md

 # Purple runs on PURPLE

-> This repo will cover $PURPLE, including acquiring the token, BLU, BLUx, and SOL, staking preview, and legal disclaimers.
+> This repo will cover cXc's biomimetic economy "Purple" made of the tokens PURPLE, BLU, BLUx, and SOL, staking PURPLE preview, and legal disclaimers.

 Purple is a **Positive Attention Economy (PAE)** where participants get paid daily for sharing their opinion of what content they enjoy, and their opinion also pays creators.